Our Mission:

 Our “Why”:

 We have personally experienced the powerful positive outcomes that interactions with horses can have in a child’s development, and the unique invitation horses offer for children to connect emotionally.
 We feel called to make that connection with horses available to more children who could benefit from it.
 Because the costs and demands of owning and caring for a horse or even just taking lessons are so great, many children who could benefit and find healing through equine activities do not have access to them.
-We feel called to help remove those barriers.
+We feel called to help remove those barriers for children who would not have the chance to be with them otherwise.

 Target group:

-Participants (ages 5-21) who may benefit from the program include, but are not limited to, children and youth who:
+Participants (ages 5-21) who may benefit from our beginner program include, but are not limited to, children and youth who:

 We primarily aim to serve children living in Wayne, Stark, and Holmes Counties.